PVOBrien/data-structures-and-algorithms/java-code-challenges/README.md

 ## Single Linked List
   Create a class which has a that starts with a value and is linked to a following value and so forth, can inform a user if a value exists in the list, and return a string of all values with the list.
+  With thanks to Meghan Domeck, Jack Nelson, Michael Wohl for their contributions.

 #### Challenge
   No use of built-in classes or functions.